 "You did it!" she huffed.

 "He did," said her older son.
-"He is sore today but I can tell he's a strong one."
+"He is sore today but I can tell he's going to be strong."

 "And you ..."
 She nuzzled her billie, beard to beard for a moment.
 She whispered, "You are strong, too.
 Already you've climbed the next mountain."